Skip to primary navigation Skip to content Skip to footer

 a sign in front of a refrigerator

 There are a few companies offering luggage space in central Lisbon.
-City Lockers has lockers in Rossio, Praça da Figueira and Martim Moniz (all in Baixa) with prices starting from 2€ for an hour.
+City Lockers has lockers in Camões Square, Chiado, Rossio metro station, Praça da Figueira and Martim Moniz, with prices starting from 2€ for an hour.

 However, you can always ask your Hotel / Hostel / Airbnb to keep your bags for you, which will generally be free.